Fix Certain Photos Not Loading in iCloud Drive by Converting Them - The Mac Observer

 Ever since the release of iOS 13, I noticed that certain photos in iCloud Drive and Apple Notes had display issues.
 It was limited to long, vertical photos.
-I would tap on them but they wouldn’t zoom all the way in, instead looking like a very low quality, blurry photo.
+I would tap on them but they wouldn’t zoom in all the way, instead looking like a very low quality, blurry photo.
 But they looked just fine on macOS.
 I recently found a solution that fixed the problem.

 HEIF/HEIC

-Note: Correction: HEIF can be both lossy and lossless.
-Apple video here.